richarda23/rspace-mcp/README.md

 # RSpace MCP server

-Exposes some RSpace API endpoints to LLM agents
+This is a proof-of-principle MCP server for RSpace.
+It exposes some RSpace API endpoints to LLM agents using the Model Context Protocol.

 To run,[ install `uv`](https://docs.astral.sh/uv/#highlights) and `python`, then add this to your Claude or VS Code mcp.json